 Magnetic Algae Scraper

 My life changed when I found the magnetic algae scraper!
-One half goes in the tank, the other stays on the outside and the algae just comes straight off!
+One half goes on the glass in the tank, the other stays on the outside of the glass, and the algae just comes straight off!

 Because of this, it takes me two minutes to clean my entire aquarium, so I clean it every two days to keep it sparkling.
 The addition of the razor blade makes the algae come off so easy!